 The Network Operations Center (NOC) is staffed 24 hours a day, 7 days a week and its main focus is to monitor, configure, maintain and update the STARS radio network.
 They monitor for network alarms and system outages and, in the event of problem areas, deploy the necessary resources to achieve the highest level of reliability possible.
-In addition, they serve as the single point of contact for problem reporting from all twenty-one state, local and federal agencies.
+In addition, they serve as the single point of contact for problem reporting from all 21 state, local and federal agencies.
 The NOC opens work orders for issues that involve radios, network, MDT's, iPhones, password resets and VSP application alerts.
 Additionally, the NOC works with the Virginia Criminal Information Network (VCIN) to include monitoring the message queues, provide VCIN terminal assistance to statewide users, complete vehicle fatality reports, monitor the Missing Children Hotline and broadcast statewide administrative messages.
-In 2019, the NOC Team managed 10,160 work orders.
+The NOC processed 8,754 Helpdesk Reguests for Service in 2021.